Writing Mix Task in Elixir Phoenix

 - Continuing with the

-column example I explained in the introduction.
+user_typecolumn example I explained in the introduction.
 We will add that column to the User struct. - You will add migration something like below

-- As per the new field you will add a field in the user form.
+def change do alter table(:user) do add :user_type, :string end end - As per the new field you will add a field in the user form.

 - Everything looks fine, now you are able to store value in this form but what about the old data?